 Newsletters should only be 20% - 30% sales and more focused on great information and tips around hair extensions.

 You can also connect your website to your email service provider to create automated rules that will run based on web visitors actions.
 Mailchimp correctly integrated with your website becomes a powerful combination.

 Email is not dead and should be a top priority in your hair extension marketing plan.

-Helping people with your knowledge of hair is a great marketing tool for your hair brand.
+Helping people with their knowledge of hair is a great marketing tool for your hair brand.

-Doing so in a public form like a hair extension forum can be very rewarding.
-You can even search bigger sites like Quora for questions that are waiting to be answered.
+Doing so in a public forum like a hair extension forum can be very rewarding.
+You can even search for bigger sites like Quora for questions that are waiting to be answered.

 Hair extension forums you want to check out: